 Kerry has performed as a storyteller at events including 'Couch Stories' and 'True Stories, Told Live’ and was the Monday morning breakfast show host and producer at Fresh FM in 2015.
 She is now co-editor, with Cliff Fell, of NMIT’s online literary journal, kiss me hardy, as well as co-host/co-producer (with NMIT Dip Writing students) of a radio programme on Fresh FM of the same name.

 Born in Melbourne and resident of the Byron Shire for most of her adult life, Kerry moved to Nelson at the beginning of 2013.
-She lived/worked in a house bus for four and a half years while roaming the Top of the South, Wellington and Kapiti Coast, until buying a rural property about 20 minutes north of Nelson where she now lives with her husband David, dog Lappie, three chooks and numerous tui and kereru.
+After living and working in a house bus for four and a half years while roaming the Top of the South, Wellington and Kapiti Coast, she is now part of an experimental ‘co-housing’ project near Motueka, with her husband David, dog Lappie and a group of friends.